Member Coronavirus Information

 No. Louisiana Healthcare Connections will not require prior authorization, prior certification, prior notification and/or step therapy protocols for commercial COVID-19 tests and screenings.
 Prior authorization is not required for medically necessary treatment for COVID-19 when ordered by a licensed health care provider.

 Commercial COVID-19 testing and screening services are covered without restriction.
 You may get tested in a facility like a physician’s office, clinic, independent lab, hospital or at a community testing site.
+Medically necessary treatment for COVID-19 is also covered.
 For help finding a provider near you, use our online Find-A-Provider tool.

 Are you unsure if you have been exposed to or are at-risk of being infected with COVID-19?
 Ask your provider if they offer telehealth services.
-A virtual visit using your computer or phone is a good option for non-urgent care.
-You will get care without leaving your house.
-And you won’t be exposed to germs in a physician’s office or other healthcare facility.
+A virtual visit using your computer or phone is a good option for non-emergency care.
+You can get care wherever you are.

-No. We will cover COVID-19 commercial testing, screening services and medically necessary treatment at no charge to you, when such services are ordered and/or referred by a licensed health care provider.
+No. We will cover COVID-19 commercial testing, screening services and medically necessary treatment at no charge to you.
+Any visits to your Primary Care Provider (PCP) are also covered.

 Yes.
-Any medically necessary treatment related to COVID-19 would be considered a covered benefit.
+Any medically necessary treatment related to COVID-19 is covered.
 We are committed to ensuring access to COVID-19 treatment services in accordance with federal and state law.

 Worry and anxiety can rise about the spread of COVID-19.
 Concern for friends and family who live in places where COVID-19 is spreading or the progression of the disease is natural.